crystal-lang/rfcs/text/0019-immutable-env.md

   methods, though sometimes it might no be easy (e.g. tweak `PATH` to test sub-processes).

-- Testing `ENV` itself is challenging.
-Maybe we could compile an additional program (once), then each test would call it with a custom environment and a list of operations to execute and assert the output.

 After running a survey, the main case for mutating `ENV` is to load a `.env` file (or equivalent), have it mutate `ENV` and then have anything that takes environment variables just use it.
 This behavior will no longer be possible.